 What's Inside?

 A payslip is a vital document that details an employee’s earnings, deductions, and net pay.
 It ensures salary transparency and compliance with labor and tax laws.
-In the Philippines, these are governed by DOLE Labor Advisory No. 11-14, which mandates their issuance every payday, and the Bureau of Internal Revenue (BIR), which requires accurate tax reporting and record-keeping.
-Failure to comply can result in penalties and labor disputes, making proper payroll management essential for businesses.
+In the Philippines, payslip requirements are governed by DOLE labor advisories and the Labor Code, which mandate their issuance every payday, and the Bureau of Internal Revenue (BIR), which requires accurate tax reporting and record-keeping.
+Non-compliance with payslip requirements may result in DOLE sanctions and employee complaints, emphasizing the importance of accurate payroll documentation.

 Payslip Compliance: DOLE & BIR Regulations